 Two women have died after a car ran out of control in Withington Community hospital car park, West Didsbury, this afternoon.

-The two women who died in the crash outside of Withington Hospital in East Manchester have been identified as Clare Hallam, 44, and Deborah Clinton, 49, from Chorlton.
+The two victims have been identified as Clare Hallam, 44, and Deborah Clinton, 49, from Chorlton.

 Devastated to hear the two women hit outside Withington hospital earlier today have died.
 All my thoughts with family, friends & loved ones.

-Witnesses say two tyres on the green Ford Focus burst, when the driver was trying to perform a U-Turn, causing the car to crash through barriers into a pedestrian area outside the hospital.
+Witnesses say two tyres on a green Ford Focus burst, when the driver was trying to perform a U-turn, causing the car to crash through barriers into a pedestrian area outside the hospital.

 At least one other passer-by is thought to be receiving hospital treatment and police have said there may be other walking wounded at the scene just off West Didsbury’s main Burton Road.